raharrison/MathEngine/README.md

  1. [Java Simple Regression Library Part 1 – Regression Models](http://ryanharrison.co.uk/2013/java-simple-regression-library-part-1-regression-models/)
  2. [Java Simple Regression Library Part 2 – Linear Regression Model](http://ryanharrison.co.uk/2013/java-simple-regression-library-part-2-linear-model/)

+### Solvers

+The solvers package provides various numerical root finding algorithms that aim to estimate the solutions to Function objects.
+To use the classes, simply create an object, passing in the Function object you wish to apply the algorithm to.
+You can then set the upper and lower bounds for the algorithm to search inside of, along with the number of iterations to use.
+The more iterations the more accurate your results will be, but the slower the algorithm will take to get there.
+Once these properties have been said, use the solve() method to run the algorithm and return an estimate of the root between the upper and lower bounds:

+	Function function = new Function("x^2 + 8*x + 12");
+	BrentSolver solver = new BrentSolver(function);
+	solver.setUpperBound(-5);
+	solver.setLowerBound(-10);
+	solver.setIterations(25);
+	double root = solver.solve();

+    OUTPUT -
+    -6.0000008988963085

+A ConvergenceCriteria property can also be set which determines the criteria by which the solver has converged onto a root.
+This can be either within a defined tolerance (which may not take the full number of iterations), or within iterations (which means that the algorithm must have converged within specified number of iterations).

+Using the solve() method will return just one root within the specified upper and lower bound (if there is one).
+Each solver also provides a solveAll() method which attempts to find all of the roots within the specified bounds:

+    BrentSolver solver = new BrentSolver(function);
+	solver.setUpperBound(2);
+	solver.setLowerBound(-8);
+	solver.setIterations(25);
+	List<Double> roots = solver.solveAll();

+    OUTPUT -
+    [-5.999999999999998, -1.9999999999999973]

+The roots of the function are at -6 and -2.
+As you can see the algorithms only provide estimates and do not always give precise results.